redhat-openstack/website/source/uncategorized/tuskar-ui.html.md

 ## Advanced Usage

+### Flavor management

+Flavors are hardware templates that define RAM, disk, number of cores, architecture etc. Each Role is associated to certain Flavor.

+Flavors can be managed in Flavors tab in main navigation.
+To define a new Flavor, user can go two ways: Suggested flavors: They are based on registered nodes hardware configuration.
+Create Flavor by clicking "plus" action button at the table row.
+Suggested flavor can also be edited before Flavor is created from it.
+Defining a Flavor from scratch using "New Flavor" top action button.

+Filterable table below Suggested flavors lists all Flavors.
+From here, by clicking Flavor name, it is possible to display Flavor detail and Roles associated to it.

 ### Development installation

 If you wish to create a development installation of the Tuskar-UI, install as described in the [Quick Install instructions](https://openstack.redhat.com/Tuskar-UI#Quick_Install) first.